 At the same time, Metro recognized that the potential impacts of the Regional Connector on this important historical, cultural and ethnic community would raise environmental justice concerns and proactively engaged the Little Tokyo community in a focused and collaborative dialogue to address their concerns.
-This outreach culminated in the formation of the Little Tokyo Working Group (LTWG); comprised of Metro staff and leaders of the Little Tokyo Community Council (LTCC), which represents over 100 business and community organizations.
+This outreach culminated in the formation of the Little Tokyo Working Group (LTWG), comprised of Metro staff and leaders of the Little Tokyo Community Council (LTCC), which represents over 100 business and community organizations.

 The LTWG worked collaboratively to develop an alternative acceptable to the community and discussed possible mitigation measures that could address the construction and operational impacts of the Regional Connector.
 The formation of the LTWG proved to be transformative for the project and served as a catalyst for dialogue and growing confidence between Metro and the community.
-This was solidified as Metro, at the LTWG's request, provided funding to hire a consultant to assist the community in acquiring an in-depth understanding of the environmental process and developing potential mitigation measures for documentation in the DEIS/DEIR.
+This was solidified as Metro, at the LTWG's request, provided funding to hire a consultant to assist the community in acquiring an in-depth understanding of the environmental process and developing potential mitigation measures for documentation in the Draft EIS/EIR.

 The ongoing work with the LTWG led to the development of the Fully Underground LRT Alternative, an alternative that not only was acceptable to Little Tokyo stakeholders, but also generated widespread enthusiasm and support for the Regional Connector.
-In October 2009, the LTCC approved a motion from the LTWG to ask Metro to study the Fully Underground LRT Alternative and consider adding the alternative to the DEIS/DEIR.
+In October 2009, the LTCC approved a motion from the LTWG to ask Metro to study the Fully Underground LRT Alternative and consider adding the alternative to the Draft EIS/EIR.
 While there were continued concerns about potential construction impacts to the Little Tokyo community, the group was optimistic that the new build alternative would better fit the community's needs while achieving the project's purpose and need and regional goals.
-At its February 2010 meeting, the Metro Board approved the addition of the Fully Underground LRT Alternative to the DEIS/DEIR for a full environmental evaluation.
+At its February 2010 meeting, the Metro Board of Directors approved the addition of the Fully Underground LRT Alternative to the Draft EIS/EIR for a full environmental evaluation.
 Significant numbers of Little Tokyo community members attended the Board meeting to show their support for the new alternative and to commend Metro for addressing their concerns.
+Following the conclusion of the Draft EIS/EIR public review period, the Metro Board of Directors designated the Fully Underground LRT Alternative as the Locally Preferred Alternative (LPA) at the October 28, 2010 meeting.
+The Board voted to delete the Flower/5th/4th Street station from the LPA while not precluding its implementation as a separate future project.
+The LPA has since been refined to reduce project impacts in coordination with the Little Tokyo community and other stakeholders in the project area.

 The outcomes of the LTWG were supported by other key constituencies in downtown Los Angeles including the Downtown Los Angeles Neighborhood Council, the Central City Association, the Higgins Building Homeowners Association, and Bringing Back Broadway.
-The formation of the LTWG, accompanied by Metro's willingness to implement a transparent and proactive process in engaging this community, collectively provided an extraordinary opportunity for stakeholder engagement to defuse potentially volatile environmental justice issues, and in the process build trust, widespread enthusiasm, and support for a critical transit project.
+The formation of the LTWG, accompanied by Metro's desire to implement a transparent and proactive process in engaging this community, collectively provided an extraordinary opportunity for stakeholder engagement to defuse potentially volatile environmental justice issues, and in the process build trust, widespread enthusiasm, and support for a critical transit project.